jeffchheng/brains-base/content/blog/2019-06-12-2019-data-fetching-with-hooks/index.md

 - `SetShouldSnapshot` is used by `<ReportProblemWapper />` to tell users of `useSnapshot` to save their current values.
 - `ShouldSnapshot` is used by `useSnapshot` to determine whether it should save its current value.

-Thanks to the new [`useContext` hook](https://reactjs.org/docs/hooks-reference.html#usecontext), context has been super ergonomic to use!
+Thanks to the new [`useContext` hook](https://reactjs.org/docs/hooks-reference.html#usecontext), context is so much more ergonomic!

-This is why I love hooks so much.
+The React team really nailed it with hooks.
 I'm able to encapsulate logic that can be reused easily between wildly different components.
 I can even compose multiple `useFetch`es or `useSnapshot`s in one component if I wanted.
-The React team really nailed it with hooks.
 The possibilities are endless!
-I look forward to seeing what custom hooks the community and my team comes up with as we run into problems with this new tool.
+I look forward to seeing what custom hooks the community and my team comes up with as we encounter new problems with this new tool in our belt.

 Anyway, for anyone else who runs into the issue of saving React state or weaning themselves off Redux, I hope this helps. :)